-- In the Template Management window, double-click the folder that contains the template that you want to export.
-A list of all the templates contained in that folder appears underneath the folder name. - 2) Click the template that you want to export. - 3) Click the Commands button. - From the drop-down menu, choose Export Template.
-The Save dialog opens. - Find the folder into which you want to export the template and click Save.
-Writer exports the template to the selected folder, and the Save dialog closes.
+- 1) In the Template Management window, double-click the folder that contains the template that you want to export.
+A list of all the templates contained in that folder appears underneath the folder name. - 2) Click the template that you want to export. - 3) Click the Commands button. - 4) From the drop-down menu, choose Export Template.
+The Save dialog box opens. - 5) Find the folder into which you want to export the template and click Save.
+Writer exports the template to the selected folder, and the Save dialog box closes.

-Note All the actions made by the Commands button in the Template Management window can also be made by right-clicking on the templates or the folders. ------ --
+All the actions made by the Commands button in the Template Management window can be made as well by simply right-clicking on the templates or the folders.